-After washing the persimmons, remove the stem and mash them (including the skin) in a thick-bottomed steel saucepan
+After washing the persimmons, remove the stem and crush them (including the skin) in a thick-bottomed steel saucepan

-Peel the apple, cut it into small pieces, and add it to the persimmons along with the grapefruit juice
+Peel the apple, cut it into small pieces and add it to the persimmons together with the grapefruit juice

-Remove from heat and pass the still hot mixture through a sieve
+Remove from the heat and strain the still-hot mixture through a sieve

-At this point, pour the strained mixture back into the saucepan, adding the sugar
+At this point, pour the strained purée back into the saucepan and add the sugar

-Slowly bring back to a boil to dissolve it well
+Slowly bring it back to a boil so that the sugar dissolves well

 Stir often